Click on a state for details

 3. Best for Home Warranty: Farmers

 Farmers Insurance has some of the most memorable commercials on television, thanks to the help of Oscar Winner J.K.
 Simmons.
-They have been helping families with their insurance needs since 1928.
-It is likely one of, if not the, most well-known insurance companies in the country.
+It has been helping families with their insurance needs since 1928.

 Farmers separates itself from the pack by: